 The fork technology on the DRZ 400 hasn’t seen a major change, but that’s one reason why it’s reliable, simple, and affordable.
 If you’re a bigger dude, it’s a little on the soft side – especially for aggressive riding.

 You can externally adjust the compression damping with the clickers to get a more comfortable ride based on your weight and riding style.
-If that doesn’t do enough, you’ll have to go with stiffer or softer fork springs (Amazon).
+If that doesn’t do enough, you’ll have to go with stiffer or softer fork springs (check price on Amazon).

 The stock rear shock is fairly soft, which is nice if you’re a beginner because it will soak up the bumps for a comfortable ride.
 It has multiple external adjustments to make it work better for your weight.